log0div0/testo/docs/tutorials/06 - nat/README.md

 ## Conclusions

 Testo Framework allows you to connect your virtual machines to the Internet.
 This is done with the help of virtual networks, which could be also used to link up virtual machines with each other.
 Linking up machines with each other is the main highlight of the next guide.

-You can find the complete test scripts for this guide [here](https://github.com/testo-lang/testo-tutorials/tree/master/qemu/06%20-%20nat).